sasha0552/nvidia-pstate/README.md

 - Debian: `libnvidia-api1` or `libnvidia-tesla-api1` (depending on the GPU and driver installed)
 - Ubuntu: `libnvidia-gl-535` (?)

+On Debian derivatives, you can use `apt search libnvidia-api.so.1` to find the package you need.

 #### Windows
 Make sure the NVIDIA driver is installed.